crablab/dissertation/reports/final_report/final_report.md

 ## Outcomes

+In the project I looked at a wide range of topics within Computer Science, focussing on the hardware and design behind attendence monitoring solutions.
+Firstly, I successfully implemented (using code from @mooney_nickmooney/turning-clicker_2019) a clicker basestation and associated Python script which I believe actually has a practical use, to replace the current PowerPoint slide system.
+The emulation of the clickers themselves proved more tricky and the adaptation of the code to spoof packets has been difficult.
+However, the reception and decoding of live packets has shown that the protocol is vulnerable to a programmatic attack in this way and, if nothing else, is vulnerable to a simple replay attack of a recorded transmission.
+I then went on to explore the practicalities of browser fingerprinting, the libraries that are available and what attributes of a browser allow it to be uniquly identifiable.
+This aspect of my project was further explored in the Professional Issues section, looking at the legitimate interest test under GDPR for PII and changes that could be made to the project to further enhance the security of personal data.

+A key part of my project looked a potential solutions for the clickers.
+One idea explored was the student ID cards, based on MIFARE Classic technology.
+The known flaws in the technology were discussed and a practical attack against the student ID cards demonstrated.
+Focus then turned to Bluetooth technology and specifically working with Bluetooth Low Energy devices and getting to work with the Web Bluetooth APIs.
+This has then extended to the development of a basic and scoped MVP to demonstrate the practical benefits of a solution designed based on the research in this project.

+- More on what has actually been delivered

 ## Issues encountered

+- Hardware
+    - Arduinos
+    - Stuff not following the spec properly
+    - Transient issues and OS/driver problems
+- Immaturity of libraries/APIs
+- Problems in unit testing and ORM

 ## Self-evaluation

+- Research went well
+- Issues with hardware - should have asked Dave sooner
+- Started the software deliverable later in the project, should have started a PoC sooner
+- Issues with immature libraries could be resolved with more time and more focus on the project

 <!-- 3.
 Some sort of self-evaluation in the assessment section: How did the project go?
 Where
 next?
 What did you do right/wrong?
 What have you learnt about doing a project? -->